1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Introduction

-\begin{rem} In \cite{maillardpain2018-1}, the fluctuations of the derivative martingale (see \eqref{eq:fluctuations-Z-characteristic-function}) have been proved under the assumption $\E[L (\log_+ L)^3] < \infty$, instead of $\Ec{L^2} < \infty$.
+\begin{rem} In \cite{maillardpain2019}, the fluctuations of the derivative martingale (see above) have been obtained under the assumption $\E[L (\log_+ L)^3] < \infty$, instead of $\Ec{L^2} < \infty$.
 We believe that Theorem~\ref{theorem-complete} also holds under this weaker assumption and that it is optimal.
-Nevertheless, the proof of fluctuations of the derivative Gibbs measure in this paper involves several additional technicalities and, therefore, we chose to avoid the truncation arguments needed to work under the assumption $\E[L (\log_+ L)^3] < \infty$. \end{rem} Applying this to the function $F \colon x \mapsto 1/x$, we obtain the fluctuations in the convergence of $\sqrt{t} W_t$ towards $\sqrt{2/\pi} Z_\infty$ in \eqref{eq:cv-of-W_t}.
-This confirms a conjecture by Mueller and Munier \cite{muellermunier2014} in the physics literature, who also noticed that, in this case, the $(\log t)/\sqrt{t}$ term cancels.
-Furthermore, the limiting Lévy process in this case is Cauchy.
-We state it here only as a one-dimensional convergence. \begin{cor} We have the following convergence in distribution
+Nevertheless, the proof of fluctuations of the derivative Gibbs measure in this paper involves several additional technicalities and, therefore, we chose to avoid the truncation arguments needed to work under the assumption $\E[L (\log_+ L)^3] < \infty$. \end{rem} \paragraph{The additive martingale.} We can apply Theorem~\ref{theorem-complete} in order to obtain the fluctuations of the additive martingale $W_t$.
+Defining $F \colon x \mapsto 1/x$, a quick calculation shows that